KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ### Conference Conclusion

 I came away from Durham with many new friends, renewed optimism, and some amazing swag.

+Thank you to my employer JPMorgan Chase & Co. for sponsoring me to attend.

 Conference badge
 ![](recap-of-djangocon-us-2023-images/badge.jpg)